SimonLeclere/discord-easy-dashboard/docs/gettingStarted.md

 - options.noPortIncallbackUrl (boolean) : If set to true, the callback url will not contain the port.
 Default to `false`.
 Use it if you are using repl.it or other services that do not support port in the callback url.
 - options.secret (string) : The client secret of your bot, accessible at `https://discord.com/developers/applications` (OAuth2 section).
 If specified, enables authentication to Discord and activates the server selection and settings pages.
 No default value.
 - options.logRequests (boolean) : Log or not each request made to the dashboard (for development purposes).
 Default value is false.
+- options.injectCSS (string) : A CSS string to inject in the dashboard html.
+Default value is null.

 ## Important !!